bitwerkstatt/rusty_rays/README.md

-# rusty_rays
+# Rusty Rays
-Rust implementation of the raytracer challenge by Jamis Buck
+Rust implementation of the raytracer challenge by Jamis Buck.
+This is on of my learning projects to get practice with #rustlang.